monycky/c-training/README.md

-# device-driver
-Some practices in c
+# Some practices in c lang